janousch/Unreal-Engine-Test-Forge/README.md

 ## Creating Tests

-The Automated Blueprint Tests Plugin is fully exposed to blueprints in order to allow everyone to easily create tests.
+The Test Forge Plugin is fully exposed to blueprints in order to allow everyone to easily create tests.
 Each level represents a _test suite_, which in turn can consist of multiple _tests_.

 You'll be using Gauntlet to run one or more test suites, or the Unreal Editor to run a single test suite.